shortcircuits94/savoury-solutions/README.md

 Ingredients: List of user-inputted ingredients.

-Recipes: Data from the BigOven API, including name, ingredients, instructions, preparation time, and dietary information.
+Recipes: Data from the MealDB, including name, ingredients, instructions, preparation time, and dietary information.

 Users: User data for saved recipes and preferences.